 “In constraining carbon through rationing, we might soon find that we were building a different sort of society, one emphasizing quality of life before the raw statistics of economic growth and relentless consumption.
 I have no grand plan for how this society might look, nor do I pretend that it would be some kind of utopia.
-Life would go on, with all its trials and tribulations—and that, after all, is precisely the point.
+Life would go on, with all its trials and tribulations — and that, after all, is precisely the point.
 Unless we do constrain carbon, life will very largely not go on at all.”
 Mark Lynas, Six Degrees: Our Future on a Hotter Planet, National Geographic Society, Washington, D.C., 2008, p.
 302.

 Picture God as a senile old coot once lauded as the Picasso of his day.
-Having lost the better part of his eyesight in the last few years, he has simplified his worldly pallet to four shades: desert tan, basalt gray, the purest aqua blue and cloud-crystalin white.
-Gone ice’s silvery white, wiped off of equatorial mountains (one degree Celsius), from the Arctic Ocean (two degrees), then from the Alps, the Rockies and the Andes (three degrees), and finally from the mighty Himalayas, even from Greenland and the Antarctic Archipelago after a mere four degrees of rise in the average heat on Earth.
-Gone forest green, tropical or temperate, since the ice fields’ life-giving rivers no longer flow so dependably in summertime; gone the dark brown of good soil, either flushed away by floods or blown away from dustbowls by drought.
+Having lost the better part of his eyesight in the last few years, he has simplified his worldly pallet to four shades: desert tan, basalt gray, the purest aqua blue and cloud-crystalline white.
+Gone ice’s silvery white, wiped off of equatorial mountains (one degree Celsius), from the Arctic Ocean (two degrees), from the Alps, the Rockies and the Andes (three degrees), and finally from the mighty Himalayas, even from Greenland and the Antarctic Archipelago after a mere four degrees of rise in the average heat on Earth.
+Gone forest green, tropical or temperate, since the ice fields’ life-giving rivers no longer flow so dependably in summertime; gone the dark brown of good soil either flushed away by floods or blown away to dustbowls by drought.

 Given the heat engine of a hotter Earth, rains will conform to the biblical scheme: “For to those who have much, more will be given; but for those who have nothing, even what they have will be taken away.”
 No more fallow fields, no forests, no living coral reefs and no fish left alive.